groundwater/federation/README.md

 Federation supports inter-process communication, and abstracts the details away from the programmer.

-Actor names can exist on _any_ process, on _any_ host on the network.
+Actors have names, any name you like.
+The nameing convention is up to you, but choosing a good convention will make routing easier.

+Each process has its own router and routing table.
-Whenever a message packet hits the `router` object, the router consults a routing table that matches actor names to network addresses.
+The routing table matches actor names to URLs using regular expressions.
-The packet is then forwarded to the appropriate host and process.
+Once a match is found, the message is sent to the remote process.

-- the routing table completely describes the network topology

 ![Routing](https://raw.github.com/jacobgroundwater/federation/assets/export/federation.png)